-Special Condition L of this permit, Best Management Practices for Spill Control, is carrying forward from the previous permit to maintain and implement a Spill Prevention Control and Countermeasure (SPCC) Plan.
-Additionally, Special Condition E(5) requires facilities to conduct sediment monitoring following each use of medication to ensure medications are not accumulating in quantities or concentrations that would adversely affect the infaunal community.
+Special Condition K of this permit, Best Management Practices for Spill Control, requires the permittee to maintain and implement a Spill Prevention Control and Countermeasure (SPCC) Plan.
+Additionally, Special Condition E.4 requires facilities to conduct sediment monitoring following each use of medication to ensure medications are not accumulating in quantities or concentrations that would adversely affect the infaunal community.